When asked to volunteer to host events for writers to meet one another and socialize, I leaped at the opportunity. Here's how I did it.

-After several months, we had 16 members, but only four or five attend any single meeting.
-Nevertheless, we always had so much to discuss that keeping it small was helpful, otherwise the discussions can quickly get out of hand.
+After several months, we had 16 members, but only four or five attended any single meeting.
+Nevertheless, we always had so much to discuss that keeping it small was helpful.
+Otherwise, the discussions can quickly get out of hand.

 Everyone usually has something to share that the others can put to good use.

-There is so much information on the Internet about successfully writing content online that it’s hard to keep up.
-HubMeets provide a way to add all our collective knowledge together so that we all benefit from it.
+Local writer's meetings provide a way to add all our collective knowledge together so that we all benefit from it.

 © 2011 Glenn Stok